 One thing’s for sure: the days of Starbucks holding a monopoly on views of the Scramble are swiftly passing out of memory.

-Have you checked out the Magnet building yet and are you excited about the new 230-meter observation deck coming to Shibuya next year?
+Have you checked out the new 230-meter observation deck Shibuya Sky?
 Do you know any other good lookout points for watching the Scramble?
 Share your own tips with readers in the comments!